-[2.4] Sovran and Flint are excellent protectants, but they have only 48-72 hours of post-infection activity compared with 72-96 hr for the SI fungicides.
-Sovran and Flint also lack the presymptom activity that makes the SI fungicides so effective (in the absence of SI resistance) for arresting scab epidemics after primary scab lesions become visible in trees.
-Sovran and Flint have proven very effective against apple scab when applied at 7-9-day intervals to control primary scab, but they have not performed as well when used to control secondary scab in trees where scab lesions are already visible.
-Sovran and Flint control rust diseases fairly well when used as protectants, but they have little or no post-infection activity against rust diseases.
+[2.6] Sovran, Flint and Cabrio, strobilurins or QoIs, are excellent protectants, but they have only 48-72 hours of post-infection activity compared with 72-96 hr for the SI fungicides.
+The strobilurin fungicides also lack the presymptom activity that can make SI fungicides so effective (in the absence of SI resistance) for arresting scab epidemics after primary scab lesions become visible in trees.
+Strobilurins have proven very effective against apple scab when applied at 7-9-day intervals to control primary scab, but they have not performed as well when used to control secondary scab in trees where scab lesions are already visible.
+They control rust diseases fairly well when used as protectants, but they have little or no post-infection activity against rust diseases.